 This course runs for 4 weeks.
 Each week, a new lecture will be revealed (usually together with an assignment), and you’ll have a chance to interact continuously with the teacher and fellow students about the course’s content via the course’s discussion forum.

-During this course, you will use, develop, emulate, test-on-device and build responsive Web sites and apps thanks to the Intel® XDK, developed by Intel®, the sponsor of this course.
+During this course, you will be able to use, develop, emulate, test-on-device and build responsive Web sites and apps thanks to the Intel® XDK, developed by Intel®, the sponsor of this course.
 The Intel® XDK is a free, integrated, and front-to-back HTML5 app development environment for true cross-platform apps for multiple app stores, and form factor devices.